 Doctor insights on:

 Baby acne: The baby acne is a common event that reflects hormones transferred during the pregnancy.
-While the baby is floating in moisture, the skin is will not respond, but within weeks of birth they break out for many weeks before the hormone levels begin to drop ; the acne disappears.
+While the baby is floating in moisture, the skin is will not respond, but within 1-3 weeks after birth they break out for many weeks until the hormone levels drop & the acne disappears.
 Keeping the skin clean ; avoiding irritating soaps helps.It has no relationship to allergy.
 If it persists > 3mo see the doc ...Read more